Yogi's First Christmas: Plot

-Yogi and his little pal, Boo Boo, are usually hibernating during the Christmas season, but this year they are awakened when Huckleberry Hound, Snagglepuss, Augie Doggie and Doggie Daddy come to Jellystone Lodge for the holiday.
+Huckleberry Hound, Snagglepuss, Augie Doggie and Doggie Daddy come to Jellystone Lodge for the holiday.
 They are joined by Ranger Smith, hotel manager Mr. Dingwell, Otto the chef, and lodge owner Sophie Throckmorton and her spoiled brat of a nephew, Snively.
 The gang is obsessed with keeping Mrs. Throckmorton happy to keep her from closing down the lodge, which has become unpopular due to activity caused by Herman the Hermit, a grumpy Christmas-hating hermit who just wants to be left alone.

-Yogi and Boo Boo are put to work as employees of the lodge when the music wakes them up and they enter the lodge through the kitchen where Otto works.
+Yogi Bear and Boo Boo are put to work as employees of the lodge when the music wakes them up and they enter the lodge through the kitchen where Otto works.
 Yogi is first ordered to operate the snowplow to which he saves Mrs. Throckmorton on the road from an avalanche caused by Herman.
 Later, Yogi is working as a bellhop, where he is tasked by Ranger Smith to stay on Mrs. Throckmorton's good side.

 Though Snively tries to embarrass Yogi with his pranks, Yogi comes out on top.
-In another attempt to degrade Yogi, Snively tricks him into entering a figure skating contest, which Snively is also a participant.
+In another attempt to degrade Yogi, Snively tricks him into entering a figure skating contest, in which Snively is also a participant.
 Although Snively earns high marks, Mrs. Throckmorton covertly wishes Snively would lose in order to tame his poor attitude.
 Yogi, the last contestant, manages to impress the judges well enough to earn the highest marks and win.
 Snively is a sore loser and enraged that Yogi beat him at his own game, but his aunt Sophie says that Yogi won fair and square and losing is a lesson of life.

 Following different situations caused by Herman that Yogi saved her from, Mrs. Throckmorton has Mr. Dingwell promote Yogi to chief of security.
 Cindy Bear also awakens from her hibernation, to help Yogi out (due to her love and concern for him).
-Fed up with Snively's antics, Yogi gets revenge on him during an ice fishing contest, with Mrs. Throckmorton agreeing that he needed to be taught a lesson.
+Fed up with Snively's antics, Yogi retaliates during an ice fishing contest, with Mrs. Throckmorton agreeing that he needed to be taught a lesson.
 Furious, Snively runs away and meets up with Herman, and the two team up to ruin Christmas.
-However, Yogi manages to thwart them every time.
+However, Yogi manages to thwart them every time, albeit unknowingly.

 Eventually, Herman and Snively are forgiven, invited to the Christmas celebrations and they have a profound change of heart at such generosity of spirit.
-Then in the midst of the festivities, Santa Claus plummets down the chimney bearing a picnic basket full of food for Yogi.
+Then in the midst of the festivities, Santa Claus plummets down the chimney.
+Santa admits that there were times when Yogi was not very good by way of stealing food from parkgoers, but also sees Yogi did much good.
+Santa gives Yogi his very own picnic basket full of food.
 Yogi, however, falls asleep, due to his natural instincts of hibernation.
 Santa then says that Yogi and Boo Boo can have the basket when they wake up in the spring.
 With that, the partiers return Yogi, Boo Boo and Cindy to their caves for the rest of their hibernation.